akankshyakar/Horizon/README.md

 # How to Play
 * Pretend you are holding an invisible plane yoke with two hands.

-* Push forward to dive.
-* Pull back to lift.
+* Push forward to dive / Pull back to lift.
 * Tilt/turn to turn.

 * Fly into space to destroy asteroids to collect minerals for your mission (arbitrary/random values for now).